JXSnack/LightUtils/README.md

 **This version is still in development.
 We're still working on more features.
 If you find issues, don't mind to report them!**

-# What's different?
+# What's different to Chimerabot's Waypoints?
 - Added comments for better code reading
 - Added confetti
 - Added sparklers
-- Added firerockets
+- Added firework
 - Added config
+- Enable/Disable Micropoints
 - It's a LIGHT SYSTEM!!!

 # Important infos